Proxy-kid/E-Commerce-Performance-Analysis/README.md

 - Build an interactive Tableau dashboard for business stakeholders.

 **Key Questions Answered**:
-1. Who are our most loyal customers based on completed purchase history?
+1. Who are our most engaged customers based on completed purchase history?
 2. Which product categories generate the most revenue monthly?
 3. Which customer signup cohorts have the highest retention rates?
 4. how often are discounts being applied across product categories